 Veteran tree work is a developing side of modern arboriculture, with much of the practical work that has taken place at sites around the UK being experimental.
 In this paper I will discuss the retrenchment pruning work that I have been involved with at Hatfield Forest in Essex, where I have been working on the ancient trees as an arboricultural contractor since the early 2000’s.
 Now with nearly two decades of observing the outcomes of this type of work I have started to question its effectiveness, and whether we should consider using alternative pruning methods to manage our lapsed pollards.

-Head of the Arboretum, Gardens & Horticultural Services at the Royal Botanic Gardens, Kew, responsible for the management and curation of over 14,000 trees and the hardy herbaceous collections.
+In 2001 he became the Head of the Arboretum and Horticultural Services, responsible for the management and curation of over 14,000 trees in the collections and since 2014 curates and manages the hardy herbaceous collections as well.

-He has participated and led several plant collecting expeditions to Chile and the Far East of Asia, including China, Taiwan, Japan, S. Korea and Russia.
+He has participated and led several plant collecting expeditions to Chile and the Far East of Asia and has co-authored 2 books on his travels including: “Plants form the Edge of the World” and “Wilson’s China: A Century On”.

-He represents Kew on the RHS woody plant committee and awards committee, the International Dendrology Society, and is a trustee of the Yorkshire Arboretum and Tree Register of the British Isles.
-He lectures internationally and regularly writes articles and papers.
+He has featured in several television programmes about trees and represents Kew on the RHS woody plant committee and awards committee, the International Dendrology Society, Action Oak and is a trustee of the Yorkshire Arboretum, Chelsea Physic Garden and TROBI, (Tree Register of the British Isles).
+He lectures internationally.

-In 2009 he was awarded the Associate of Honour by the RHS for distinguished service to horticulture and Honorary Lifetime fellow of the Arboricultural Association.
+In 2009 he was awarded the Associate of Honour by the RHS for distinguished service to horticulture and Honorary Lifetime fellow of the Arboricultural Association in 2015 and in 2019 the Victoria Medal of Honour from the RHS.

 Henry Kuppen is managing director of Terra Nostra, consultancy and knowledge centre for trees and soil in The Netherlands and has more than 30 years of experience in the tree-care sector.
 Henry is an innovator and develops solutions for (practical) management and policy related issues for trees in an urban environment.
 Besides being an owner of a pleached tree nursery he is interested in historical plantings of shaped and pleached trees.